NOVA; To the Moon; Interview with Gene Kranz, NASA Flight Director, part 1 of 5

 - Transcript

-world so we brought in a young college kids were learning about all of these things we needed to know in the laboratory so we took this infusion of youth and merged them with the mercury veterans and we built this chemistry that we needed to a move further
+We had these engineers that had just had the mercury experience.
+And we found ourselves in this new world.
+So we brought in the young college kids who were learning about all of these things we needed to know in the laboratory.
+So we took this infusion of youth and merged them with the mercury veterans.
+And we built this chemistry that we needed to move further.

 - Series